-- That all hazardous materials for example flammable liquids, chemicals, matches, lighters, plastic bags, knives, scissors, glassware, medication, alcohol and perfume etc are stored safely, securely, and out of the reach of children.
+- All hazardous materials for example flammable liquids, chemicals, matches, lighters, plastic bags, knives, scissors, glassware, medication, alcohol and perfume etc are stored safely, securely, and out of the reach of children.
 (This can be as easy placing items in high cupboards or fixing magnetic locks on doors.)

 - All glass below 1 metre (windows, cabinets, tables, sliding doors etc) needs an audit to determine whether or not it is safety glass.
 If glass is not safety glass you will need to take appropriate action to ensure the safety of all children.
 For example, barricading off hazardous glass, getting a special film applied or replacing the glass with safety glass.

-- Your home is clean and hygienic at all times ie. no visible signs of grease, grime, mould, or residual food.
+- Your home is clean, tidy and hygienic at all times ie. no visible signs of grease, grime, mould, or residual food.

 - Furniture is in good repair and suitable for children.